hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 wget ftp://igenome:G3nom3s4u@ussd-ftp.illumina.com/Homo_sapiens/NCBI/GRCh38/Homo_sapiens_NCBI_GRCh38.tar.gz
 ```

-Then use the `tar` command to unpack, which you may want to include in the script above:
+After running the script with the `sbatch` command, you could use the `tar` command to unpack it.

 ```bash
 tar -xzf Homo_sapiens_NCBI_GRCh38.tar.gz
 ```

+If desired you could just run the `tar` command after the `wget` command in the above script to automatically unpack the reference data.

 ## Local access via Odyssey or O2